Prithvipal/ckad-practice/README.md

 ## Deployment Strategy
 - Recreate
 - Rolling Update

+The deployment strategy of existing deployment can be seen by describe command.
+You will find the field called `StrategyType` in the output of describe command.

 ## Notes:
 1. Difference between replication controller and and replicaset is that replicaset can monitor existing pod which were created before replicaset.
 It find those pods by selector.
 This capability is not available in replication controller.